 The City of Parker, incorporated pursuant to Laws of Florida, 1951, Chapter 27685, Section 5, is a political subdivision of the State of Florida and is located in Bay County.
-It operates under a Council/Manager form of government and provides the following services as authorized by its charter: public safety (police and fire), highways and streets, health, parks and recreation, public improvements, planning and zoning, general administrative services, and water and sewer utilities.
+It operates under a Council/Manager form of government and provides the following services as authorized by its charter: general government, public safety (police and fire), code enforcement, sanitation, highways and streets, maintenance, parks and recreation, and water and sewer utilities.